 Talk to your spouse

-It’s easy to pass judgment on your spouse when they can’t hear you, but their hearing problem warrants a serious discussion.
-A supportive environment is important to someone who may be scared of facing the truth.
+When you speak and your spouse can’t hear you, then their hearing problem warrants a discussion.
+A supportive environment is important to someone scared of facing the truth.
 Here are some tips to help you talk through the problem with your spouse:

-- Find a good time to talk when you will not be distracted or interrupted.
+- Find a good time to talk without distractions or interruptions.

 - Tell them how the communication breakdown makes you feel.
 Use “I” statements.
 For example, say, “I feel frustrated when you…” instead of saying, “You make me angry when you…”

-- Ask your spouse how they feel about the breakdown in communication that you’re experiencing as a couple.
+- Ask your spouse how they feel about the communication breakdown.

 - Ask them what ideas they have for improving it.